-- This SLFRS shall be applied by all entities to all types of financial instruments, except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with SLFRS 10 Consolidated Financial Statements, LKAS 27 Separate Financial Statements or LKAS 28 Investments in Associates and Joint Ventures.
-However, in some cases, SLFRS 10, LKAS 27 or LKAS 28 require or permit an entity to account for an interest in a subsidiary, associate or joint venture using LKAS 39; in those cases, entities shall apply the requirements of this SLFRS and, for those measured at fair value, the requirements of SLFRS 13 Fair Value Measurement.
+- 3 This SLFRS shall be applied by all entities to all types of financial instruments, except: - (a) those interests in subsidiaries, associates or joint ventures that are accounted for in accordance with LKAS 27 Consolidated and Separate Financial Statements, LKAS 28 Investments in Associates or LKAS 31 Interests in Joint Ventures.
+However, in some cases, LKAS 27, LKAS 28 or LKAS 31 permits an entity to account for an interest in a subsidiary, associate or joint venture using LKAS 39; in those cases, entities shall apply the requirements of this SLFRS.
 Entities shall also apply this SLFRS to all derivatives linked to interests in subsidiaries, associates or joint ventures unless the derivative meets the definition of an equity instrument in LKAS 32.

 - (b) employers' rights and obligations arising from employee benefit plans, to which LKAS 19 Employee Benefits applies. - (c) [deleted] - (d) insurance contracts as defined in SLFRS 4 Insurance Contracts.
 However, this SLFRS applies to derivatives that are embedded in insurance contracts if LKAS 39 requires the entity to account for them separately.
-Moreover, an issuer shall apply this SLFRS to financial guarantee contracts if the issuer applies LKAS 39 in recognising and measuring the contracts, but shall apply SLFRS 4 if the issuer elects, in accordance with paragraph 4(d) of SLFRS 4, to apply SLFRS 4 in recognising and measuring them. - (e) financial instruments, contracts and obligations under share-based payment transactions to which SLFRS 2 Share-based Payment applies, except that this SLFRS applies to contracts within the scope of paragraphs 5-7 of LKAS 39. - (f) instruments that are required to be classified as equity instruments in accordance with paragraphs 16A and 16B or paragraphs 16C and 16D of LKAS 32 - This SLFRS applies to recognised and unrecognised financial instruments.
+Moreover, an issuer shall apply this SLFRS to financial guarantee contracts if the issuer applies LKAS 39 in recognising and measuring the contracts, but shall apply SLFRS 4 if the issuer elects, in accordance with paragraph 4(d) of SLFRS 4, to apply SLFRS 4 in recognising and measuring them. - (e) financial instruments, contracts and obligations under share-based payment transactions to which SLFRS 2 Share-based Payment applies, except that this SLFRS applies to contracts within the scope of paragraphs 5-7 of LKAS 39. - (f) instruments that are required to be classified as equity instruments in accordance with paragraphs 16A and 16B or paragraphs 16C and 16D of LKAS 32. - 4 This SLFRS applies to recognised and unrecognised financial instruments.
 Recognised financial instruments include financial assets and financial liabilities that are within the scope of LKAS 39.
 Unrecognised financial instruments include some financial instruments that, although outside the scope of LKAS 39, are within the scope of this SLFRS (such as some loan commitments). - 5 This SLFRS applies to contracts to buy or sell a non-financial item that are within the scope of LKAS 39 (see paragraphs 5-7 of LKAS 39).